next-theme/theme-next-docs/source/docs/troubleshooting.md

   scheme: Gemini
 ```

 And here Hexo can read these parameters as `theme_config.scheme: Gemini` in same way, as NexT can read `scheme: Gemini` parameter.
-So, with 2 spaces indents from parent option(s) Hexo will load all NexT parameters and work fine.
+So, with 2 spaces indents from parent option(s) Hexo will load all NexT parameters and work as expected.
 <!-- endtab -->
 {% endsubtabs %}